Rotifer don't care: Microscopic animal survives 24,000 years frozen in Siberian permafrost

 If I get eight hours of sleep, I'm doing pretty well.
-Meanwhile, a microscopic arctic animal got 24,000 years worth and came out just fine on the other side.
+Meanwhile, a microscopic arctic animal got 24,000 years worth of slumber and came out on the other side just fine.
 A new study details the remarkable journey of a bdelloid rotifer, a miniscule freshwater critter that survived for millennia in the permafrost of Siberia.

-"Our report is the hardest proof as of today that multicellular animals could withstand tens of thousands of years in cryptobiosis, the state of almost completely arrested metabolism," Stas Malavin, of the Institute of Physicochemical and Biological Problems in Soil Science in Russia, said in a Cell Press statement.
+"Our report is the hardest proof as of today that multicellular animals could withstand tens of thousands of years in cryptobiosis, the state of almost completely arrested metabolism," Stas Malavin of Russia's Institute of Physicochemical and Biological Problems in Soil Science, said in a Cell Press statement.

 Malavin is the co-author of a paper describing the rotifer's incredible feat of survival, published in the journal Current Biology on Monday.